Rebuilding Trust with Food After a Cancer Diagnosis

 Food Fear After a Cancer Diagnosis

-After a cancer diagnosis, it’s common for your trust in your body, and in the choices you’ve made to look after it, to feel called into question.
+After a cancer diagnosis, trust in your body, and in the choices you’ve made to look after it, can feel suddenly called into question.

 Making Sense of the Worry